snakeawp/speech-to-text/docs/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 <!-- DOCS-IGNORE:end -->

-This app **uses Google Chrome language processing** to listen with the microphone and return as a result a word.
-With that **result** the component redirects to the search page using it as a parameter.
+The `speech-to-text` app uses Google Chrome language processing to listen to the user's microphone and convert speech-to-text.
+The recognized text is then used to redirect the user to the corresponding search page.

 ![speechlow](https://user-images.githubusercontent.com/23383993/127346535-62a7546b-accd-468b-adfa-3495cabe64b9.gif)

 ## Configuration

-1. Adding the app as a theme dependency in the `manifest.json` file;
+1. Add the `vtexarg.speech-to-text` app to your theme's **peer dependency** in the `manifest.json` file.
-2. Declaring the app's main block in a given theme template or inside another block from the theme.
+2. Add the `text-speech` block to the desired theme template or inside another block.
 For example:

 ````
   "flex-layout.col#text-speech": {